 Tics are sudden and repetitive twitches, sounds, or movements that a person can’t control.
-And according to a study, throat clearing is one of the five most common symptoms of tic disorders.
+And according to a study, constant throat clearing is one of the five most common symptoms of tic disorders.
 While the cause is unclear, they appear to run in families, and occur more in males than in females.

 The Centers for Disease Control and Prevention (CDC) says there are three main types of tic disorders:

 - Persistent (chronic) vocal or motor tic disorder